MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 The coin cells commonly used on Game Boy carts in order of increasing size are CR2016, CR2025, and CR2032.
 The CR2032 is the thickest, but yields the longest battery life.

 Batteries that are as large as CR2032 will fit inside the shell, *however*, due to the thickness of the CR2032, using one makes it so the shell cannot be pressed down very easily.
 This makes the button inside the shell difficult to press reliably.
-For this reason, I recommend either:
+For this reason, I recommend using the CR2025.

-- Using a CR2025 with a low-power consumption MBC3 chip (or, without RTC)
-- Using a CR2032 with a multicart that changes games via power cycling only

 You should still be able to get 10+ years of battery life out of a CR2025 and a non-P-2 revision MBC3 chip. <a href="https://github.com/MouseBiteLabs/Game-Boy-MBC3-Cartridge/tree/main/Technical#estimating-battery-life">See this section in my main MBC3 repository for estimating battery life here.</a>